 The Weill Cornell Medicine Department of Obstetrics and Gynecology provides leading care for all patients experiencing menopause, the process in which you stop having menstrual cycles for 12 months and are no longer able to become pregnant.

-At Weill Cornell Medicine, our doctors understand that menopause and menopause symptoms can negatively impact your daily life.
-We are here to help you live the full, healthy and active life you want by minimizing uncomfortable symptoms and improving your health and well-being.
+Our gynecologists understand that menopause and menopause symptoms — including hot flashes — can negatively impact your daily life.
+We are here to help minimize uncomfortable symptoms and improve your long-term health.

 Download our patient guide to learn more about our program ahead of your visit.